RETURN to Periodic Table

 Phosphorus has the same tetrahedral sp3 electron configuration as nitrogen, though, as a larger atom, the chemistry of phosphorus has important differences from that of nitrogen.
 With an available d-orbital into which to hybridize, phosphorus can achieve a greater variety of molecular geometries than can nitrogen.
 (The wireframe indicates the boundary of the n=3 shell.)

-The outer spheres above simply indicate the directions of maximum electron density.
+The small spheres above simply indicate the directions of maximum electron density.
 The orbitals themselves will be more like spherical tetrahedra that can only occupy volume within their shell.
 The entire shell will be filled with electron density.
-It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions that divide the orbitals, where electron density will be lowest.
+It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not necessarily zero).
 Like argon, phosphorus features two nested spherical tetrahedra — an inner 2nd shell comprising 4 di-electrons, and the outer 3rd shell comprising 1 di-electron and 3 single electrons.
 In this case the orbital containing the di-electron (dark pink) will occupy slightly more volume than the three containing an unpaired electron.

 Phosphorus is keen to obtain three extra electrons to fill its 3rd shell, though it is not as pressing of an issue for phosphorus as it is for nitrogen since the nuclear charge is lower at the boundary of the larger atom.
 Phosphorus can make one or more covalent bonds or it can gain three electrons in ionic interaction in order to reach the stability of the 3s23p6 noble gas configuration of argon, which is a multi-di-electron state with three concentric full shells.
 That is why phosphorus forms a 3– ionic state.
 The negative ion is much larger than its neutral version because electrons now outnumber protons by three.
 This results in a much lower effective nuclear charge — a lower average attraction by the nucleus on each electron, which expands the size of the electron shell as it is attracted inward with less force.